 Documentation tips

-Organizing documentation is key to a smooth application process.
-Create separate folders for each category of documents: one for proof of residence modifications like adding a kitchen or separate entrance, another for financial records indicating shared expenses, and a third for personal identification documents.
+Organizing documentation is a necessity for a smooth application process.
+Create separate folders for each category of documents: one for proof of residence modifications like adding a kitchen or separate entrance, another for financial records indicating shared expenses, and a third for personal identification documents

 Professional assistance